jacobdensford/jacobdensford.com/projects/new-trpg.md

 Based on your attributes, choose one of the three main classes.
 Then choose one of that class's abilities.
 (Or, when playing without classes, simply skip this section.)

 **Example character:** *Jane takes the Thief class, since her best attribute is INT.
-From her class, she chooses STARTING ABILITY.*
+From her class, she chooses Sneak Attack.*

 > There might be six additional classes that focus on combinations of the three attributes.